Search Icon

 Hot tub flush is a detergent formulated to clean out the hot tub's internal pipework and plumbing.
 It is a good idea to use a hot tub flush agent before a water change.

-3. Can I Just Use Chlorine Tablets in My Hot Tub?
+3. Can I Just Use Bromine Tablets in My Hot Tub?

-Chlorine Tablets: They are effective but may not handle all situations.
-You might need additional chlorine doses to keep the water balanced and clear.
+Bromine Tablets: They are effective but may not handle all situations.
+You might need additional bromine doses to keep the water balanced and clear.

 For best results, follow the instructions on the product and test your water regularly.